 Larry Hickman Outlines the Lasting Legacy of John Dewey

-Dr. Larry Hickman was Director, Center for Dewey Studies, Southern Illinois University.
-He is the author of many books, including Pragmatism as Post-Modernism (2007).
+Larry Hickman was Director, Center for Dewey Studies, Southern Illinois University.
+He is the author of many books, including Pragmatism as Post-Modernism (2007) and Living As Learning (2014), which he co-authored with Daisaku Ikeda and Jim Garrison.
 He is co-editor, with Thomas Alexander, of The Essential Dewey, Volumes I and II.
-This brief essay serves as an introduction to Dewey’s ideas on education as well as the relationship of science and religion.
+This brief essay by Dr. Hickman serves as an introduction to Dewey’s ideas on education as well as the relationship of science and religion.

 This year, 2002, marks the fiftieth anniversary of the death of John Dewey.
 A native of Burlington, Vermont, Dewey was born on October 20, 1859.
 He died at his home in New York City on June 1, 1952.
 His long life spanned the years from America’s first oil well to the first test of the hydrogen bomb, from the publication of Darwin’s Origin of the Species to the first mass marketing of the birth control pill, and from President James Buchanan to President Dwight D. Eisenhower.